 On July 15, 2020 the Town Council approved the formation of the RESJ Committee and appointed Vice-Mayor Ackerman and Councilmember Hellman as the Council representatives to the RESJ.
 On September 2, 2020, the Town Council formally formed the Committee by resolution, and appointed 11 members plus two youth members.

-The first meeting of the RESJ will be on October 26, 2020, at 7 pm.
-The agenda will be posted on the Public Meetings page at least 3 days before the meeting.
+The first meeting of the RESJ will be on November 5, 2020, at 7 pm.
+The agenda is posted on the Public Meetings page.

 Resolution Forming the Committee